 Choose vegetables similar in diameter to make the finished dish more even.
 However, if it is difficult to find potatoes or tomatoes smaller in diameter, cut the slices in half for a better fit.
 Expect to have slightly more vegetables than will fit in the dish, save them for a quick stir-fry.

-Cheese suggestion: Any combination of Comté, Emmental, Challerhocker, Parmesan, aged Gouda, Gruyère, Fontina, Asiago, Pecorino or young Cheddar complement the mild aromatics without overwhelming.
+Cheese suggestions: Any combination of Comté, Emmental, Challerhocker, Parmesan, aged Gouda, Gruyère, Fontina, Asiago, Pecorino or young Cheddar complement the mild aromatics without overwhelming.

-Wondering what to do with the extra vegetables that don’t fit in the pan?
+Wondering what to do with the extra vegetables?

 Got Vegetable Tian leftovers?